-Liability of ship to repatriate prohibited. immigrant.
+Liability of ship or aircraft to repatriate prohibited immigrant.

-- 16.-(1) Where a person is ordered to be deported from or to leave the Colony the master of a ship about to call at any port outside the Colony shall, on production to him of the order of deportation or of the order of the immigration officer, as the case may be, and on tendering to him the expenses of the voyage, receive the person concerned and his wife, children or other dependents, if any, on board and afford him and them a passage to that port and proper accommodation and maintenance during the voyage. - (2) Any master of a ship who refuses to receive on board as provided by sub-section (1) of this section any of the persons mentioned therein shall be guilty of an offence and shall be liable to a fine not exceeding one hundred pounds. - (3) Except so far as they are defrayed under any of the preceding sections, the expenses of, or incidental to, the voyage from the Colony and the maintenance until departure of any of the persons mentioned in sub-section (1) of this section shall be payable out of the public funds.
+(2) Any master of a ship or pilot of an aircraft who refuses to receive on board as provided by sub-section (1) of this section any of the persons mentioned therein shall be guilty of an offence and shall be liable to a fine not exceeding one hundred pounds.

-Power to search person and baggage immigrant.
+(3) Except so far as they are defrayed under any of the preceding sections, the expenses of, or incidental to, the voyage from the Colony and the maintenance until departure of any of the persons mentioned in sub-section (1) of this section shall be payable out of the public funds.

-17. Where an immigration officer has reason to suspect that a person about to enter the Colony is a prohibited of suspected immigrant within the meaning of any of the paragraphs (f), (q), (h) or (i) of sub-section (1) of section 6 and so informs him, it shall be lawful for the immigration officer to search or cause to be searched such person and his baggage:
+18. Where an immigration officer has reason to suspect Power to that a person about to enter the Colony is a prohibited search immigrant within the meaning of any of the paragraphs (f), baggage of (g), (h) or (i) of sub-section (I) of section 6 and so informs suspected immigrant $\frac{1}{1}$ into the lawful for the immigrant him, it shall be lawful for the immigration officer to search or cause to be searched such person and his baggage :